michael2012z/BitBible/markdown/KJV/files/Gen.md

 2. And on the seventh day God ended his work which he had made; and he rested on the seventh day from all his work which he had made.

-3. And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made.created…: Heb. created to make
+3. And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made.

 4. These are the generations of the heavens and of the earth when they were created, in the day that the Lord God made the earth and the heavens,

 5. And every plant of the field before it was in the earth, and every herb of the field before it grew: for the Lord God had not caused it to rain upon the earth, and there was not a man to till the ground.

-6. But there went up a mist from the earth, and watered the whole face of the ground.there…: or, a mist which went up from, etc.
+6. But there went up a mist from the earth, and watered the whole face of the ground.

-7. And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.of the dust…: Heb. dust of the ground
+7. And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.

 8. And the Lord God planted a garden eastward in Eden; and there he put the man whom he had formed.